-Melville Holmes is a “progressive traditionalist,” using pictorial modes and painting methods derived from the Old Masters of the 15th-18th centuries.
+Melville Holmes is a traditional fine artist, using pictorial modes and painting methods derived from the Old Masters of the 15th-18th centuries.
 Since the early 1970s, his work has expanded into the field of art conservation and the scientific analysis of historic materials, with several published papers to his credit.
 He is available for painting commissions, fine art restoration (includes picture frame restoration and sometimes mirrors), and color, design and décor consultation (residential and business, interior and exterior).
 For more information, click on the “Services” tab above.

 Read his articles free online in Art Chowder, a Northwest regional arts magazine.